 There are two café bars in the village, one serving coffee and light breakfast foods as well as sandwiches in the central piazza.
 The other, La Toraccia, as it is called, due to its location below the castle tower along the edge of the medieval wall, forms a community gathering place in the summer.
 Featuring live music and a wood-fired pizza oven, it provides a dynamic cultural experience for students, where they can dance, enjoy a gelato, and mix with the community under the watchful eyes of resident nonne (grandmothers).

 At The International Center for the Arts, we can host more than 30 students at a time in comfortable, secure, historic accommodations.
 We can provide a number of classroom options including the Teatro Concordia or our Common Room, equipped with audio visual equipment, high–speed internet, and an extensive digital image library for lectures.
 Our spacious studio classrooms are furnished with easels and large tables, have beautiful natural light, and ample exhibition/critique space.
 We provide field trips and excursions to points of interest throughout Italy, using our transportation partner, Provenzani charter bus lines.
-Co-directors David Voros and Pamela Bowers and staff provide continuous bilingual on site-support to students and faculty.
+Director David Voros and staff provide continuous bilingual on site-support to students and faculty.
 With over twenty-five years of experience in Italy, we are also able to provide insightful and comprehensive educational excursion recommendations upon request.

 Our Study Abroad programs require enrollment of nine or more.
 We arrange our services and facilities according to your needs.
 Contact us directly for specific price quotations.
 All programs will include accommodations, meals, transportation, classroom and/or studio space and on site support.
 Meals, accommodation and studio/work space are provided at no cost for an accompanying faculty member/group leader.
 Prices and arrangements for additional faculty members and/or staff members sent by the institution are available upon request.